AromaKitsune/aromakitsune.github.io/pages/3DS-Misc-System-File-Mods.md

 </div>

-## Custom Keyboard Layout
+## Custom Software Keyboard Layout

-Some custom keyboard layouts made by other people, these contain additional glyphs/symbols that can be typed in.
+Some custom software keyboard layouts made by other people, these contain additional glyphs/symbols that can be typed in.

 ### Download from: